yahiae6643/github-tutorial/README.md

 ###### The process of connecting your github account to cloud9 is easier, so lets start!

 **Step One**: Access the main page of cloud9 and log in with your github account **(If you don't have a c9 account, make one)**.
+* There is a possibly that creating a c9 account can cost money, **so the steps below might be similar to other online websites you use such as _Codiad_ or _Shiftedit_**

 **Step Two**: Press the _gear icon_ on the top right of the screen for a list of settings and press **_SSH Keys_**
 >SSH Keys (**S**ecure **S**ocket S**h**ell) is a network protocol that gives you access to a remote area, such as _Github_, from another area without typing your password and username.
 Without a SSH Key being linked between your github and cloud9, you won't have the ability to send and take projects from your c9 to github without typing your password and username, which is really inefficient

 [PICTURE HERE]

-* Copy the private git SSH repository
+**Step Three**: Copy the private git SSH repository

-* Go to Github and access your settings on top right corner
+**Step Four**: Go to Github and access your settings on top right corner
     * Press _SSH and GPG keys_ and create a new SSH key, which brings you to two text boxes.
 Paste your SSH in the bigger box and type "cloud9" in the smaller text box. **Finally, press _Add SSH Key_**
 > **The account has been finally set up, now for setting up your workspace!**
 ---